WASP3D/UDTSDK/README.md

 |  Delhi to get moderate rainfall today   |       |

 ## Run SampleUDT app :
-- Run your SampleUDT app(**BeeSys.Wasp3D.Utility.UdtUpdate**).
+- Run your SampleUDT app.
 - Before add, delete and update, first you need to click **Connect with KC** button.
 So that you can fetch data from **Category table** as well as Data table.
 - Select Category comboBox where you can select Category and after selecting category, Text name and Details will be display in Name textbox and detais textbox respectively.
 - Using Add, delete and Update button, you can perform operation on parent Table.
-- Similarly, open Data tabpanel, here you can see **Data table** data which is associated with it's parent.
+- Similarly, open Data tab, here you can see **Data table** data which is associated with it's parent.
 - in Data table, using Add,Delete and update button, you can perform operation on Data table.

 ## Code Description :